neosaurrrus/blog-entries/17_to_22 React.md

 Lets explain that:

 1. Read access is allowed for everyone anywhere.
-2. A user can only write at the top layer (i.e where a store goes) if there is no current store
+2. A user can only write at the top layer (i.e where a store goes) if there is no current store (ie No data exists)
 3. Within a store ($room) write is only allowed if:

 - auth isnt null (the user is logged on)
 - Either, no data exists or the existing owner matches the current one

+# Conclusion

+I have written about authetiacation with Passport JS before.
+This, overall, seems a little more friendlier as firebase handles some of the heavy lifting.
+Plus using async and await avoids some of the callback hell I experienced before.

+Hopefully the above is enough to get the authentication ball rolling when it is needed.
+However I think some time with the Firebase docs when trying to use it would be a good idea.

+Breaking it down into small steps is definately the way to avoid losing your mind when it comes to authentication.